mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_payout

-<p>Returns a list of existing payouts sent to third-party bank accounts or that Stripe has sent you.
-The payouts are returned in sorted order, with the most recently created payouts appearing first.</p>
+Returns a list of existing payouts sent to third-party bank accounts or that Stripe has sent you.
+The payouts are returned in sorted order, with the most recently created payouts appearing first.

 <details><summary>Parameters</summary>